 - Parking is prohibited in an intersection or a crosswalk, within 15 feet of a fire station driveway or fire hydrant, in front of the YMCA driveway, on YMCA sidewalks, on the roadway side of a parked vehicle (double parking) or in such a manner that obstructs the free use of access streets or parking lot.

 - Be aware of signage when you park.
 Read all signs…they may include additional time-frame restrictions and other parking guidelines.
+We have many parking options that are available to you only while you are using the Princeton YMCA facility or programs.

 - Cars that do not follow the above stipulations may be ticketed and/or towed at the owner’s expense.